Accuracy limitations of existing numerical relativity waveforms on the data analysis of current and future ground-based detectors: Prediction

 We now apply this modified criterion to $q=1$ and $q=1/3$ waveforms observed at three different inclinations, $0$, $\pi/6$ and $\pi/3$.
 We also apply this criterion to aligned $q=1/6$ {\tt MAYA} waveforms, which have $\chi_{1z} = 0.2$ and $\chi_{2z} = 0.0$.
 We have set $M_\text{tot} = 100 M_\odot$ for these waveforms.
 Figure~\ref{fig:prediction} provides a visual representation of the results when this modified criterion is applied to these three different mass ratio systems observed at three distinct inclinations and for both H1 and CE.
 The figure illustrates that our current waveforms suffice in terms of accuracy for systems with $q = 1$ and $q=1/3$, regardless of whether we are dealing with H1 or CE.
-For systems with $q = 1/6$, we find that our current resolutions in the ${\tt MAYA}$ catalog will be accurate for the median SNRs around $\sim 10$ for aLIGO \cite{2021arXiv211103606T} and $\sim 20$ for CE \cite{reitze2019cosmic}.
+For systems with $q = 1/6$, we find that our current resolutions in the ${\tt MAYA}$ catalog will be accurate for the median SNR of $10$ for aLIGO \cite{2021arXiv211103606T} and $20$ for CE \cite{reitze2019cosmic}.
 But considering that LIGO Voyager will be at least four times more sensitive than aLIGO \cite{Voyager} and CE will observe signals with SNRs above $600$, we find that current resolutions are not sufficient for such high SNR signals for inclinations greater than $\pi/3$ for H1 and for all possible inclinations for CE.

-It is important to note that the accuracy prediction is contingent on the total mass since reducing $M_{\text{tot}}$ places more of the waveform within the detectors' sensitive bands, causing more truncation error to accumulate and consequently lowering the SNR at which a given resolution introduces significant parameter bias.
-Additionally, the prediction is bound by the frequency range considered for CE, where the lower bound of the range can go down to $5$ Hz.
-Nevertheless, the application of this criterion remains viable for all these scenarios.
+It is important to note that the accuracy prediction is dependent on the total mass since reducing $M_{\text{tot}}$ places more of the waveform within the detectors' sensitive bands, causing more truncation error to accumulate and consequently lowering the SNR at which a given resolution introduces significant parameter bias.